 1. Good neighbours really do become good friends.

-Take a cue from the residents of Ramsay Street and meet your new neighbours.
+Don’t forget to meet your new neighbours.
 They might be students, just like you (hello, instant friend group), a young family, retired, or working professionals.
-In any case, your neighbours form an important part of your student community and getting along with them will smooth your transition to university life.
+In any case, your neighbours form an important part of your community and getting along with them will smooth your transition to university life.

 2. You can get more from your student community

 There is safety in numbers, so team up with the people in your street.
-Look out for the pop up ‘Hello Neighbour!’ event on 2 October (4-7pm on University Avenue) – a great chance to meet students and others who live in the area.
+Look out for the pop up ‘Hello Neighbour!’ event on 18 September 2019 (4-7pm opposite the Spar on University Avenue) – a great chance to meet students and others who live in the area.
 Find out what’s happening locally and get advice on keeping safe, housing rights, beat the burglar, local support, volunteering opportunities and loads more.

 Even if you’re living in private accommodation, off-campus noise disturbance is still a breach of the University’s Conduct Regulations, so act respectfully.
 This means being polite to your neighbours and keeping the noise down - especially late at night.